Cieloly69/mathematics_in_lean_exercise/README.md

 (This assumes that you have not changed the contents of the `MIL` folder, which is why we suggested making a copy.)

+Warning: do not upate to the newest leanprover as dependency has changed.

 ## To use this repository with Github Codespaces